Weight Loss and Heart Health with the DASH Diet

 Fruit offer lots of fibre and vitamins that are good for your heart.
 Many also have potassium and magnesium, which help lower blood pressure.

-Eat four to five servings of fruit every day and one serving is a medium apple or orange, or 1/2 cup of frozen, fresh, or canned fruit.
+Eat fruit several times a day and one serving is a medium apple or orange, or 1/2 cup of frozen, fresh, or canned fruit in natural juice – not syrup.

-Try to get three servings of dairy every day and choose skim or 1% milk and low- or no-fat cheeses and yogurt.
+Try to get three servings of dairy every day and choose skim or semi skimmed milk and low fat cheeses and yoghurt.

-Frozen low-fat yogurt is OK, too.
-One serving equals 1 cup of yogurt or milk, or 1 1/2 ounces of cheese — about the size of three dice.
+One serving of yoghurt equals 1 cup of milk, or one and a half ounces of cheese – about the size of three dice.

 Lean meat and fish

 You can still eat meat but just make sure it’s lean.
-Meat is a good sources of protein and magnesium.
+Meat is a good source of protein and magnesium.

 Nuts and legumes